burbschat/ledmat8x16/README.md

 ### Notes
 * There seems to be no cheap LED driver which supports row *and* column driving
+    * IS31FL3731 seems to be pretty capable.
+Costs a little more but is still affordable.
+However, choosing the simpler part surely teach one more things than just buying the solution.
 * One option may also to use just a RP2040 per tile as they are so cheap
     * More development time required for firmware
     * Seems to only run at 12MHz without external oscillator